MikaelMayer/StringSolver/README.md

 - Supports incremental numbering.
 - "..." continues an expression if there is a loop.
-- Automated file renaming commands
+- Semi-automated file renaming commands
-- Automated file processing commands
+- Semi-automated file processing commands
-- Automated file filter and partition commands
+- Semi-automated file filter and partition commands

 ## Automated Bash commands